McChoc/BlocInterpreter/README.md

 #### Variable negation operator `!!`

-This operator will compute the lopgical negation of its operand and assign it the result.
+This operator will compute the logical negation of its operand and assign it the result.
 The operand must be a variable.
 This operator can be used both as a prefix and a sufix.
 When used as a prefix, it returns the value of the variable *after* the negation.
 When used as a sufix, it returns the value of the variable *before* the negation, but after the implicit conversion.

 ```python
 def foo = false;